Elliptic curves and finitely generated Galois groups: The Chebotarev density theorem

-Our goal is to prove that the resulting set of points generates an infinite-dimensional subspace of $A(K)\otimes\Q$.
-We know that all such points lie in $A(L_0(2))$, so by Theorem~\ref{silverman}, they generate a subgroup of a virtually free abelian group, which is then also, necessarily, virtually free.
-If the group they generate spans a finite-dimensional subspace of $A(K)\otimes\Q$, then this group is finitely generated.
+Our goal is to prove that the resulting set of points generates an infinite-dimensional subspace of $A({\tilde K})\otimes\Q$.
+We know that all such points lie in $A(L(2))$, so by Theorem~\ref{main}, they generate a subgroup of a virtually free abelian group, which is then also, necessarily, virtually free.
+If the group they generate spans a finite-dimensional subspace of $A({\tilde K})\otimes\Q$, then this group is finitely generated.

 Suppose, indeed, that $Q_1,\ldots,Q_r$ denotes a finite sequence of elements of type \eqref{Trace} which generates the group of all such elements.
+Let $k=[L:K]$.
 We define $m$ as in Proposition~\ref{m and p}.
-Let $M_0$ denote a finite Galois extension of $K_0$ which contains $L_0$ and such that all points on $A_0(\bar K_0)$ of order $m$ and all points $Q'\in A_0(\bar K_0)$ such that $mQ'\in \{Q_1,\ldots,Q_r\}$ are defined over $M_0$.
+We choose a finite Galois extension $M/K$ which contains $L$ and such that all points on $A(\bar K)$ of order $2m$ and all points $Q'\in A(\bar K)$ such that $mQ'\in \{Q_1,\ldots,Q_r\}$ are defined over $M$.

+In order to show that a new element of type \eqref{Trace} is not in $\langle Q_1,\ldots,Q_r\rangle$, we seek a prime $p$ such that the mod $p$ reduction of this new element is not divisible by $m$ in $A(\F_p)$ but the mod $p$ reductions of all $Q_i$ are $m$-divisible.
+To make sense of this, we need to spread $A$ out to an elliptic group scheme $\cA$ over a ring $R$ such that the generic fiber of $\cA$ is $A$.

+Let $R_0\subset K$ denote the $\Z$-algebra generated by the elementary symmetric polynomials in the $c_i$.
+We choose a finitely generated normal domain $R$ over $R_0$ with fraction field $K$, an abelian scheme $\cA$ over $\Spec R$, and an affine open subscheme $\cU/\Spec R$ such that